 Visitor Card

-If your church utilizes church management software, you'll want to enter information about church visitors.
-One, it makes contribution reporting easier.
-Two, it allows you to stay in touch with visitors.
+If your church utilizes church management software, enter information on your church visitor card into your system.
+In addition to aiding with contribution reporting, it allows you to stay in touch with visitors and keep them engaged with your congregation.

 Tithe Envelope

 Churches use tithe envelopes to collect offerings.
 Design the envelopes with a section for contact information.
-It also allows the person to identify as a member or visitor.
+Include a space that allows the person to identify as a member or visitor, so you can market to them accordingly.

 Prayer Card

-Often, people visit churches when they're experiencing a life crisis.
+People often visit churches when they're experiencing a life crisis.
 They only give their name and contact information to receive personal prayer or a follow-up call.
-Offering a prayer card is a discreet way for the visitor to solicit prayer.
+A prayer card is a discreet way for the visitor to solicit prayer.

 Scripture Bookmark